Health and Wellness in Aging Populations

-- Assistant professor and director of community engagement and research, Department of Gerontology, School of Allied Health Professions
+- Associate professor and vice chair, Department of Gerontology, School of Allied Health Professions

 - Associate professor and program chair, Urban and Regional Studies/Planning, L. Douglas Wilder School of Government and Public Affairs

-- Assistant professor, geriatrics, and director of PGY-2 Geriatrics Residency Program, Department of Pharmacotherapy and Outcomes Science, School of Pharmacy
+- Associate dean for admissions and student services, associate professor in Department of Pharmacotherapy and Outcomes Science, School of Pharmacy

-- Vice chair for graduate studies, director of the Geriatric Pharmacotherapy Program, professor, Department of Pharmacotherapy and Outcomes Science, School of Pharmacy
+- PGY2 geriatric care resident, Department of Pharmacotherapy and Outcomes Science, School of Pharmacy

 Contact iCubed to ...